');

 About Orange Beach, AL

-Orange Beach is a small community in Alabama with a population of 8,244 residents.
-The median household income is $89,034 per year, which is above the national average.
-The median age in Orange Beach is 51.1 years.
+Orange Beach is a small town located in Alabama with a population of 8,244 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $89,034 per year, which is 18% above the national median of $75,149.
+The median age of 51.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Orange Beach Ranks in Alabama